davidan1981/rubybreaker/README.md

 ## Limitations

-* It only works on toy Ruby programs so far :)
 * Block argument cannot be auto-documented.
 (Inherent)
 * Manual modification (minimal) of code is required.
-* No parametric polymorphic types are supported.
+* Parametric polymorphic types are not supported.

 ## Requirements